microsoft/Windows-driver-samples/Building-Locally.md

 git checkout main
 ```

-If you are planning to use a WDK Preview or WDK EEAP release, then you would typicall want to use the 'develop' branch:
+If you are planning to use a WDK Preview or WDK EEAP release, then you would typically want to use the 'develop' branch:
 ```
 git checkout develop
 ```